NguyenAndrew/Enzyme-Cucumber-React/README.md

 SyntaxError: Unexpected token .

 A: Your Cucumber step_definitions are running on server instead of a browser client.
-Therefore, your React code needs to check if it has access to the DOM. https://stackoverflow.com/questions/32216383/in-react-how-do-i-detect-if-my-component-is-rendering-from-the-client-or-the-se
+Therefore, your React code needs to check if it has access to the DOM. https://stackoverflow.com/questions/32216383/in-react-how-do-i-detect-if-my-component-is-rendering-from-the-client-or-the-se Check the answer below to see the code that solves this problem.

 ---

 Q: 'import' and 'export' may only appear at the top level (9:2)

 A: Use require instead of import.

 For Example: